yuens1002/wats1020-add-a-map/README.md

 * Use Bootstrap's `affix` feature to make the top navigation stick to the top of the page as you scroll.
 * Create a "smooth scroll" effect using jQuery so when a user clicks the navigation they are smoothly transported to the proper place on the page.
 * Make great use of icons (`glyphicons`) you have available through Bootstrap (or add FontAwesome if you need more).
+* Make everything a lot more beautiful with your own design concept.